redis/jedis/README.md

 - Use the latest redis master branch.

 - Run ```make test```.
 This will run 2 instances of redis.
 We use 2 redis servers, one on default port (6379) and the other one on (6380).
 Both have authentication enabled with default password (foobared).
 This way we can test both sharding and auth command.
+For the Sentinel tests to we use a default Sentinel configuration that is configured to properly authenticate using the same password with a master called mymaster running on 6379.

 Thanks for helping!